CCS-voidBird/PhD_Notebook/Month5.md

 Clones overlapping between genos and phenos  = 23, overall 227 records

 overall overlapped Clones between genos and phenos = 42

+Discussion of Train-Test-Valid set selection:

+1. selecting by certain non-genetic factors (Series, Region) such as 1st factor, 2nd factor.
+The 1st factor will be used to determine processing set and valid set; the 2nd factor will be used inside the processing set, and separate into test set and valid set

+The assumptions of ML, DL

+> It **assumes that there is minimal or no multicollinearity among the independent variables**.
+It usually requires a large sample size to predict properly.
+It assumes the observations to be independent of each other.

+Traps in genetic ML:

++ Distributional differences
++ dependent examples
++ confounding
++ leaky preprocessing
++ unbalanced classes